 What happens to the Family Center with the addition of the Local Good Center?

 The Family Center has been a bright spot in our community, and the Local Good Center will build off of its impact.
 Everything we do at the Family Center will be incorporated into the Local Good Center on a larger scale, to impact more people.
-In addition, three other programs will join the Family Center: our jobs initiative Pivot, a new health initiative, and an advocacy initiative.
+In addition, we will add three other programs, focusing on job placement, health and wellness, and advocacy.

 What will be the biggest impact of expanding the Family Center?